Julie Roginsky: Career in politics

-In 1993, Roginsky worked at the Labour Party in London, focusing on policies affecting women in the United Kingdom.
+In 1993, Roginsky worked for the Labour Party in London, focusing on policies affecting women in the United Kingdom.
 In 1995, Roginsky was hired by EMILY's List to work on the congressional campaign of Dale McCormick, who was running in a Democratic congressional primary in Maine's 1st congressional district.
 Following McCormick's primary election loss, Roginsky worked for Rep. Frank Pallone of New Jersey, whose campaign she successfully managed against Mike Ferguson.

 In 1999, Roginsky was the first woman to manage the New Jersey Democratic Coordinated Campaign, when the Democratic caucus gained three seats in the General Assembly.
 She subsequently served as the communications director at the New Jersey Democratic State Committee.
 In 2001, she became the Washington, D.C.-based Communications Director for Jon Corzine, upon his election to the United States Senate.

 In 2003, Roginsky founded Comprehensive Communications Group, a political consulting and public relations firm which has worked on behalf of Fortune 500 corporations, elected officials and non-profit organizations.
 Senators Cory Booker and Frank Lautenberg and Reps.
 Albio Sires, Steve Rothman and Frank Pallone have been among the firm's clients.

 Roginsky served on the board of directors for the Women's Campaign School at Yale University, a non-partisan leadership program whose goal is to increase the number of women in elected and appointed office.
 Among the school's graduates are Senator Kirsten Gillibrand and former Rep. Gabby Giffords.

 She authors the weekly political column "Friendly Fire" for NJ.com.

 Career in television

 Roginsky first appeared as a Democratic strategist on Fox News in 2004.
-In 2009, she was hired by CNBC as an on-air contributor, where she also wrote columns for CNBC.com.
+In 2009, she was hired by CNBC as an on-air contributor, where she also wrote columns for CNBC.
 In 2011, she was hired by Fox News as on-air contributor, where she was a frequent co-host of The Five and Outnumbered.
-Roginsky was the host of "The Clapback" on FoxNews.com, where she would respond to viewers' social media messages live on air and routinely send up fellow Fox anchors like Sean Hannity, to whom she referred as "Sean from Long Island" and Vladimir Putin, whom she called "Volodya from Leningrad."
+Roginsky was the host of "The Clapback" on Fox News, where she would respond to viewers' social media messages live on air and routinely send up fellow Fox anchors like Sean Hannity, to whom she referred as "Sean from Long Island" and Vladimir Putin, whom she called "Volodya from Leningrad."
 On the show, she strenuously criticized her colleagues for spreading conspiracy theories about the murder of Seth Rich, becoming the only Fox News personality to do so on air.
-She also contributed columns to the FoxNews.com website.
+She also contributed columns to the Fox News website.

 In 2017, Roginsky filed a lawsuit in the New York Supreme Court against Fox News, Roger Ailes, and Bill Shine, alleging sexual harassment and retaliation.
 She settled the suit in December 2017.
 Roginsky claimed that Ailes offered her a permanent position on The Five if she would have sex with him, and retaliated against her when she refused.
-She left the network in June, 2017.
+She left the network in June 2017.